 Why Modulated Music Wasn’t Working For Me

 I stopped using Modulated music a long time ago.
 Not because I didn’t think it was an effective treatment.
-Because I couldn’t get any compliance at home and I saw very little progress with use just in my sessions.
-There was often a learning phase in which I had to adjust the amount of listening time to prevent overwhelming young or very challenged children.
+Because I couldn’t get any compliance at home, and I saw very little progress with use only in my sessions.
+There was often a learning phase, in which I had to adjust the amount of listening time to prevent overwhelming young or very challenged children.
 Using them only in treatment sessions seemed to make little meaningful difference in my little customers.
-The way Modulated music needed to be scheduled and used (two daily 30-minute sessions, 2-3 hour wait before sleep times and between listening times) made it almost impossible for the EI population at home, regardless of how willing parents seemed to be.
-And very few were that willing.
+The way Modulated music needed to be scheduled and used (two daily 30-minute sessions, 2-3 hour wait before sleep times and between listening times) made it almost impossible to use with young children at home, regardless of how willing parents seemed to be.
+And very few parents were that willing.
 Maybe they would be able to do insulin injections on a schedule, but not music.

 Quickshifts: More Flexible, More Easily Tolerated, More Effective in EI

-Quickshifts have been much more flexible but just as successful.
+Quickshifts have been much more flexible, but just as successful.
+Maybe more!
 They can be used often throughout the day, any time of the day.
 I haven’t seen one small child react in a way that indicated that they were overwhelmed.
 The ability to target specific types of sensory-based goals means I can deliver results.